Rare blue moon will bring a Halloween 2020 treat to the skies

-Halloween may look different this year due to COVID-19, but it will feature a cool spooky spectacle to cap off a month of glorious skywatching: a rare second-in-the-month full moon.
+Halloween may look different this year due to COVID-19 restrictions, but a cool spooky spectacle will cap off a month of glorious skywatching: a rare second-in-the-month full moon.

 The full moon that will be visible on Oct.
 31 is called the blue moon because it's the second full moon of the same month -- following the harvest moon of Oct.
 1 through Oct.
 3. And in a rare treat, the 2020 Halloween full moon will be visible to the entire world, rather than just parts of it, for the first time since World War II.